Creating change, making it permanent.

 Avoid the Hazards

 We’ve worked with hundreds of healthcare leaders wrestling with institutional resistance to IT transformation.
 And we have seen several common misconceptions about driving sustainable change.
-Although complex and unique to each client, three primary assumptions stand out:
+Although complex and unique to each customer, three primary assumptions stand out:

 - Altering an organization’s learned behaviors requires an emotional component in addition to data-driven, rational approaches